 The Computer Generated Architecture (CGA) shape grammar of CityEngine is a unique programming language that you can specify to generate architectural 3D content.
 Essentially, when CGA rules are assigned or applied to shapes, 3D models are created.
 The complexity of the 3D models depends on the rules and the instructions within them.
-CityEngine is a Procedural Modeling Application, meaning the shapes go through a series of procedures (the CGA rule file) that create the 3D model.
+CityEngine is a procedural modeling application, meaning the shapes go through a series of procedures (the CGA rule file) that create the 3D model.

-Using the Inspector
+Use the Inspector

-Applying a rule
+Apply a rule

-Modifying the height
+Modify the height

 To start, select the BuildingHeight attribute and move the slider.
 You can see how the building responds to the slider, increasing and decreasing in height as the slider moves left and right.

-To specify a specific height, you can click the value and enter a number.
+To specify a height, click the value and enter a number.
 Click the number and change the value to 30.
 Assuming you haven’t changed any other values, you should have just created a 10-story building (3 meters per floor).
 By default, this rule, like CityEngine, uses metric units.
 However, CGA is powerful and rules can be coded and customized to perform many functions.
 For instance, this rule has been programmed to allow you to specify Feet or Meters.
 Try changing the Units value to Feet.
 Your 10-story building now becomes a 3-story building, reflecting the typical story height of 10 feet.

-Modifying the land use
+Modify land use

 Another way models and their attributes can be modified and manipulated is with handles.
 The Tour-Massing.cga rule has been coded to provide a handle for the building’s height.
-The handle allows you to modify the attribute right in the scene.
-With the building selected, you can click and drag a handle on the building’s left side to modify the building’s height.
+The handle allows you to modify the attribute in the scene.
+With the building selected, you can drag a handle on the building’s left side to modify the building’s height.
 As the handle is dragged up and down, the building moves up and down, and the BuildingHeight attribute changes on the right.

-Open a dashboard window
+Open the Dashboard window

 Explore the handles

-Select any of the buildings in the block of development and you will notice that its uses are reported in the dashboard's Selection Only attribute.
+Select any of the buildings in the block of development and you will notice that its uses are displayed in the dashboard's Selection Only attribute.
 Now modify the building’s height with the handle and see how the dashboards respond to what you do.
-As the building gets taller, the amount of floor area for office space increases in all of the pie/donut charts and the number of employees also increases.
+As the building gets taller, the amount of floor area for office space increases in all of the pie charts and the number of employees also increases.